What Is a Car Insurance Deductible?

 A car insurance deductible is the fixed dollar amount you pay toward a covered loss before your insurer covers the remaining costs.
 If your car sustains $3,000 in hail damage and your comprehensive deductible is $500, you pay $500 and your insurer pays $2,500.
 Deductibles apply per claim, not annually, so a second claim in the same year means paying your deductible again.

 Deductibles exist because they reduce the number of small claims insurers pay, which keeps overall premiums lower for everyone.
 You're choosing to absorb minor losses yourself in exchange for reduced monthly costs.
-The tradeoff is real: a $1,000 deductible saves money on premiums but costs more if you file a claim.
+A $1,000 deductible saves money on premiums but costs more if you file a claim.

 Which Coverages Have Deductibles?